US, Australia, India, Japan to discuss China’s growing power | WTOP

 Japan, meanwhile, is concerned about China’s claim to the Japanese-controlled Senkaku Islands, called Diaoyu in China, in the East China Sea.
 Japan also considers China’s growing military activity to be a security threat.
 Japan’s annual defense policy paper in July accused China of unilaterally changing the status quo in the South China Sea, where it has built and militarized manmade islands and is assertively pressing its claim to virtually all of the sea’s key fisheries and waterways.

-New Japanese Prime Minister Yoshihide Suga will make his in-person diplomatic debut when he attends part of the Quad meeting.
+Suga, who had been chief Cabinet secretary under Abe, will make his in-person diplomatic debut as prime minister when he meets the Quad ministers.
 He will also hold separate talks with Pompeo on deepening the Japan-U.S. alliance and the FOIP.

-“The world is possibly becoming even more unpredictable and uncontrollable due to heightening selfish nationalism and growing tension between the U.S. and China,(asterisk) Suga said in an interview with Japanese media on Monday.
+“The world is possibly becoming even more unpredictable and uncontrollable due to heightening selfish nationalism and growing tension between the U.S. and China,” Suga told Japanese media on Monday.
 He said he will pursue diplomacy that is based on the Japan-U.S. alliance as a cornerstone and “strategically promote the FOIP,” while establishing stable relations with neighbors including China and Russia.

 He said he also plans to promote the FOIP during a planned visit to Southeast Asia later this month.

-Suga replaced Shinzo Abe, who resigned due to poor health, on Sept.
-16, pledging to carry on Abe’s hawkish diplomacy and security policies.
-Abe has been a driving force behind FOIP.
-Japan sees it as crucial to have access to sea lanes all the way to Middle East, a key source of oil for the resource-poor island nation.
+Japan sees the FOIP as crucial to have access to sea lanes all the way to Middle East, a key source of oil for the resource-poor island nation.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.